 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower uses propane or natural gas, or oil to generate heat for the furnace while electricity powers the cooling components in an all-electric system.
+The blower is powered by propane, oil or natural gas to create heat for the furnace.
+Meanwhile, electricity powers the cooling elements in an all-electric unit.

-Each room is equipped with vents (or registers).
-They are situated on the ceiling or walls, or floors.
-It is recommended to keep them open if possible to ensure that air circulation is maintained throughout your home.
+Vents (or registers) are found in the ceiling or on the floor of every room.
+You should keep them open as much as you can to ensure that air circulation is maintained throughout your home.

 Thermostat

-A thermostat is one of the most important parts of your HVAC system.
-It regulates the temperature in your home by switching on and off the fan and compressor to attain a pre-set temperature.
-It also turns on the exchanger to draw fresh air from outside into your home and vent stale air through your ductwork.
+A thermostat is among the most crucial components of your HVAC system.
+It regulates the temperature in your home by switching off and on the compressor and fan to attain a certain temperature, and it also activates the air exchanger in order to pull fresh, outside air into your home, while venting old, indoor air out through your ductwork.

 The majority of thermostats are digital although some older models still exist.
-Digital thermostats are controlled by the thermistor.
-The device is made of metals that change resistance when the temperature changes.
-The thermistor is linked to an electronic microcontroller, which converts the changing resistance into the temperature reading.
-Thermostats are available in variety of styles including programmable and intelligent thermostats that allow you to track your home’s energy usage and adjust it accordingly.
+Digital thermostats make use of a device called a thermistor which is made up of metals that alter the electrical resistance when temperature changes.
+The thermistor, which is connected to a control unit, converts the resistance change into a temperature.
+There are many types of thermostats including smart and programable thermostats.
+They allow you to monitor and alter your home’s energy consumption.

-Thermostats can be placed on the walls of your home’s interior, typically in rooms that are most frequently used.
-The location of a thermostat inside your home could affect its accuracy.
-A thermostat placed in direct sunlight, for instance could show more heat than the actual room temperature.
-This could cause your system to operate more or less.
-If your thermostat isn’t working correctly, you can try resetting it however if this does not solve the issue, you should call an AC technician for help.
+Thermostats are located on the walls of your home, typically in rooms that are most frequently used.
+The place of your thermostat will affect its accuracy.
+For example one thermostat placed in direct sunlight might appear hotter than the actual room temperature, causing your system to run excessively or not operate at all.
+If your thermostat isn’t working correctly, try resetting your device.
+If this doesn’t work contact an AC technician.

-If you’re thinking about replacing your thermostat, be sure to check out the different options available for you and think about the possibility of a programmable thermostat to save money on your energy costs.
-A programmable model will automatically adjust the temperature of your home to your preferences, rather than having to manually adjust your HVAC system every day.
-It’s also worth a look to determine if you can locate an alternative that will offer you even more energy savings, such as an energy-efficient or ENERGY certified thermostat.
+Consider a programmable thermostat if you are replacing your current thermostat.
+You can save money on your energy bills.
+A thermostat that can be programmed will automatically adjust your home’s temperature to suit your needs instead of having you manually adjust your HVAC system on a regular basis.
+It’s also worth a look to determine if you can locate a better model that can offer you even more energy savings, such as an energy-efficient or ENERGY STAR-certified thermostat.

 Condenser

-If your air conditioner isn’t performing as well as it ought to one of the most frequent causes can be found in your condenser.
-The condenser unit is comprised of many different components that must be functioning in harmony for the unit to function.
-If any of these parts become damaged or wear out, the whole system can be impacted.
-The most frequent issues in the condenser are a broken control board or leaks of refrigerant.
+Condensers are usually the cause when your air conditioner isn’t working properly.
+The condenser is comprised of several parts that must work together to make the unit function.
+If any of these parts are damaged or worn out, the whole system may be affected.
+Problems with the condenser include a malfunctioning condenser control board or leaks of refrigerant.

-The refrigerant gas from the compressor is pumped into the condenser where fans blow cool outside air over the coils.
-This helps the refrigerant get cool and transform to a liquid state.
-This low-pressure liquid is then cooled and transferred back into the evaporator to continue the cooling process.
-The cycle is repeated in order to reach the desired temperature for your home or office.
+The refrigerant gas that is produced by the compressor is pushed into the condenser where fans blow cool outside air over the coils.
+This helps the refrigerant to get cool and transform into a liquid state.
+This cooled low-pressure liquid then returns to the evaporator where it continues the cooling process.
+The process repeats until it reaches the desired temperature for your home or office.

-The most important thing you can do to ensure that your condenser operating effectively is to ensure that the area around it is free of debris.
-The condenser’s fan can pull leaves, twigs and other debris into the unit, causing clogs and hindering the cooling system from functioning efficiently.
-It is recommended to keep bushes and trees trimmed so that they don’t encroach on the unit.
-This can reduce the chance that berries, branches, or nuts will fall and clog the system.
-Keep your condenser in good condition to extend the life of your AC by a minimum of 1-2 years.
+The most important thing you can do to keep your condenser running effectively is to ensure that the area around it stays free of debris.
+Leaves, twigs and flowers grass and other debris may be taken into the unit by the condenser’s fan and create clogs that hinder the operation of the cooling system.
+It is a good idea to keep trees and shrubs well-trimmed so that they don’t encroach onto the unit.
+This will reduce the chance that branches, berries or nuts will fall and clog the system.
+Cleaning your condenser of debris can add 1-2 additional years to the life of your AC system.

 Evaporator

-The evaporator is a component that allows warm air to enter your home.
-It is comprised of a set of tubing which is shaped like a U and then set into panels.
-The air from the blower fan is blown over these coils.
-This is a way of transferring heat from the indoor atmosphere to the refrigerant.
-The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system in order to cool your indoor air.
+The evaporator is the thing that is used to move warm air around your home.
+It is comprised of a series u-shaped tubes that are arranged into panels.
+The coils are blowing by air from the blower.
+This draws heat from indoor air and transfers it to the refrigerant.
+The refrigerant liquid is transformed into a gas, then circulated throughout the cooling system in order to cool the indoor air.

-The thermodynamics law states that heat is transferred from colder to hot objects.
-When the evaporator is operating properly, the heat energy moves from the warm air to the colder refrigerant.
-This causes the refrigerant to boil or evaporate into gas.
-In this process, the latent heat (which cannot be measured with a thermometer) is transferred from the air to the refrigerant.
+The thermodynamics law states that heat flows from colder objects to warmer ones.
+If the evaporator is operating correctly, this heat energy passes from the warm air to the colder refrigerant.
+This causes the refrigerant to vaporize or boil.
+During this process, the heat that cannot be measured using a thermometer, known as latent heat is transferred from air to the refrigerant.

-These coils are constructed with special structures that enhance the transfer of heat.
-These are known as fins, and they expand the surface area to facilitate the transfer of heat.
-Certain evaporators are constructed with copper, while others are made of aluminum, each having its own set of advantages.
+These coils are designed with special structures that enhance the transfer of heat.
+These are also known as fins and expand the surface area to help in the transfer of heat.
+Some evaporators are made of copper while others make use of aluminum, with each material offering its own set of advantages.

-An evaporator that has a buildup of organic growth can be prone to problems.
-This could be the result of mildew or mold.
-If this is the case, the foul smells caused by the bacteria will be circulated throughout the house and may cause discomfort.
+An evaporator that is afflicted with an accumulation of organic growth is susceptible to problems.
+This can be caused by mildew or mold.
+If this happens, the bacteria will produce a smell that can spread throughout the home.
+This can cause discomfort.

-To avoid these issues, it’s essential to select an evaporator which can be easily cleaned and maintained.
-When selecting an evaporator it is important to also consider the working environment.
-Some are built to withstand harsh environments, whereas others can work well in moderate environments.
-You will also want to ensure that your evaporator is covered by a warranty that will safeguard you and your investment.
+To avoid these issues, it is important to choose an evaporator that is easily cleaned and maintained.
+It is also a good idea to consider the environment in which you work when choosing an evaporator.
+Some evaporators can endure harsh environments, whereas others are suited to moderate environments.
+It is also important to ensure that your evaporator is protected by a warranty that will protect you and your investment.

 Fan

-The blower fan of your HVAC system circulates hot or cold air through your home until you get to the temperature you want.
-The fan can be turned on automatic or constant.
-We recommend keeping the fan running continuously to maximize efficiency and save money on your electricity bill.
-We can replace the fan motor when it is running continuously.
-The new ECM motor is 70 percent more efficient than the previous PSC motors.
-It is able to pay for itself over the lifetime of the unit.
+The fan that blows air in your HVAC system circulates cold or hot air throughout your home until you reach the temperature setting.
+The fan can be set to auto or constant.
+We suggest keeping the fan on constant to maximize efficiency and save money on your electricity bills.
+If your system’s fan keeps running we can replace it with a brand new ECM blower motor, which is up to 70% more efficient than old PSC motors and will pay for itself in savings over the lifetime of the unit.

-If your fan is only operating at the highest setting, a malfunctioning relay switch or short circuit may be preventing the settings you enter on the thermostat from reaching your fan.
+If your fan is only running on high, an unbalanced circuit or a broken relay could be preventing the thermostat settings from reaching your fan.

 Filter

-The air passes through the filter before it is warmed or cooled and circulated around the house.
-It removes impurities, and also stops dust and pet dander from entering into the system, causing contamination to internal components.
-It shields the family from illness spread by airborne pathogens.
-It also ensures that the system is functioning properly.
-A dirty filter causes the system to work harder, which could cause it to overheat and eventually break down.
+The air passes through the filter, before being warmed or cooled, and then circulated around the house.
+It filters out impurities and stops dust and pet dander from entering the system and contaminating internal components.
+It also protects family members from the spread of diseases by tiny pathogens floating in the air.
+It also ensures that the system is working efficiently.
+A dirty filter can make the system work harder and may cause it overheat or to fail.

-Homeowners should replace their filters on a regular basis – every 30 days or 90 days, based on the label instructions.
-The homeowner should consult an HVAC professional in case they are not sure about the kind of filter they require.
-A professional can assist homeowners select the appropriate filter for their home, based on factors like climate, how often they use their system, and even personal factors, such as whether there are allergy or smokers sufferers living in the home.
+The homeowner should change their filters on a regular basis each 30 or 90 days, depending on the instructions on the label.
+A homeowner should consult a HVAC professional when they aren’t sure of the type of filter they require.
+A professional can help homeowners choose the right filter for their home based on factors like climate, how often they use their system and even personal factors like whether there are allergy sufferers in the house.

-The filter is usually located in the return air duct or in certain cases, in the blower compartment of the furnace.
-The return air duct is typically placed on the wall, ceiling or floor of the in the utility closet.
-It usually is covered by a large metal grille that protects the filters.
-The filter should be accessible to homeowners and technicians for easy cleaning and replacement.
+The filter is situated in the return air duct, or in some cases, the blower compartment of the furnace.
+The return air duct could be found on the floor, wall or ceiling, or in a utility closet, and it typically has a large metal grate that is covered by the filter.
+The filter is accessible to homeowners and service technicians to aid in cleaning and replacement.